 Bill Strickland was a struggling high school student in Manchester, a Pittsburgh neighborhood devastated by the steel industry’s decline, when he met Frank Ross, a ceramics art teacher who became his mentor and friend.
 Ross taught him about clay and introduced him to jazz and the architecture of Frank Lloyd Wright.
 Bill was inspired to “bring that light into my neighborhood to people who deserve it as much as anybody else, and who would respond to it as wholeheartedly and creatively as anybody else.”
 In 1968, Bill founded Manchester Craftsmen’s Guild (MCG) to offer an arts program and exhibition space.
 In 1971, he assumed leadership of the Bidwell Training Center (BTC), a vocational training program.
 In 1986, a new 62,000-square-foot facility opened with art and recording studios, computer classrooms, a music hall and an industrial kitchen.
 Manchester Bidwell Corporation (MBC) holds and operates these and other subsidiaries, which are nationally recognized models.

-NCAT now has five centers open, three cities in planning, 7 feasibility cities, 7 cities in cultivation, and works in 23 cities.
+- NCAT now has eight centers open, 7 feasibility cities, 7 cities in cultivation, and works in 23 cities.
+They are also in talks with potential partners in the Caribbean, Japan, Israel and the UK with a view to opening 100 more abroad.

-The US House and Senate are working together to reintroduce a bill this year (it will get new bill numbers; last year it was HR 3023/S 2263) called the National Program for Arts and Technology Act, which would authorize $25 million over five years.
+- The US House and Senate are working together to reintroduce a bill called the National Program for Arts and Technology Act, which would authorize $25 million over five years.
 It would create a new Dept of Ed program that would establish a grant mechanism for NCAT for: programming and operations at existing NCAT centers, curriculum development, program implementation and cultivation of new affiliate sites.

 Bidwell Training Center (BTC):